 Antipope Benedict XV, Ad Beatissimi Apostolorum, #24: "It is, moreover, Our will that Catholics should abstain from certain appellations which have recently been brought into use to distinguish one group of Catholics from another.
 They are to be avoided not only as "profane novelties of words," out of harmony with both truth and justice, but also because they give rise to great trouble and confusion among Catholics.
 Such is the nature of Catholicism that it does not admit of more or less, but must be held as a whole or as a whole rejected: "This is the Catholic faith, which unless a man believe faithfully and firmly; he cannot be saved" (Athanas.
 Creed).
 There is no need of adding any qualifying terms to the profession of Catholicism: it is quite enough for each one to proclaim "Christian is my name and Catholic my surname," only let him endeavour to be in reality what he calls himself."

 Hardly.
 Sure a casual reading over this section may make it appear as though he is orthodox and that what he stated about the "freedom from the slavery of sin" at the start of his encyclical was simply a misunderstanding, but is there perhaps an insidious design behind his words?
-Read it again, but before you do, it is well to note that Pope Pius X had just condemned Modernism as a heresy, and so there were many people "within the Church" being called Modernists.
-Also remember the efforts that Benedict XV went to in destroying the Sodalitium Pianum, which kept a vigil against such heresy.
+Read it again, remembring the efforts that Benedict XV went to in destroying the Sodalitium Pianum, which kept a vigil against heresy.
 With these facts in mind it seems that he cloaked an intention to subvert the Church into Modernism by using a quote from the Athanasian Creed, a completely and perfectly orthodox quote, under the guise of exhorting the faithful.
 Was he saying "There's no salvation outside of the Catholic Church"?
 No. He was saying "don't bother the Modernists, if they say they're Catholic, they're Catholic, just worry about yourself instead".

 Since Leo XIII, each of the successive antipopes have been schismatic for their adherence to this line of antipopes, Benedict XV included.
 A pope cannot come from a line of antipopes, any more than a pope can come from Eastern 'Orthodoxy' or Calvinism.
 For this reason, and because they never publicly abjured, it is correct to assert that all of the successors Leo XIII have been antipopes, their own heresies notwithstanding.
 Their names are Pix X, Benedict XV, Pius XI, Pius XII, John XXIII, Paul VI, John Paul I, John Paul II and Benedict XVI.
 Each of these men, additionally to being schismatic for willingly following an antipope, either explicitly taught heretical or apostate doctrines, performed manifest acts of public heresy or apostasy, instituted disciplinary teachings (not binding on Catholics, since they were not popes remember) that would lead people to doubt or renounce their faith, and some of these men did all of the above, each of them contributing in their own way to the establishment and continuance of the counterfeit 'Catholic' church that busies itself in sending souls to hell by the millions, billions if possible.